If you’re using a Hario V60, as I am, then you already know it’s one of the cleanest and most expressive methods for brewing coffee.

 In my experience, light to medium roasts work best with the Hario V60.

-Why?
-Because the V60 is all about clarity and precision.
-It’s designed to highlight the subtle flavors that get lost in darker roasts, think citrus, florals, berries, and tea-like notes.
+It’s designed to highlight the subtle flavors that are often lost in darker roasts, such as citrus, floral notes, berries, and tea-like aromas.

 Here’s how I break it down: